TheOwlforge/HexLive/README.md

 # HexLive
-Game of Live, but in 3D with truncated octahedras
+Game of Live, but in 3D with truncated octahedras.
+Inspired by this video: https://www.youtube.com/watch?v=TM1GbYDzYoU